Starting School – Reception

 Eversley is committed to inclusive learning for all.
 Inclusive education means that where possible we will offer a place to all local children who wish to come to the school so long as we are able to meet their needs.

-The ESAS provides an information booklet, which will be available to view on line at
+The ESAS provides an information booklet, which is available to view on line at

 Online applicants will be able to find out the result of their application in April.